Abdulkadar0710/Abdulkadar0710/README.md

 - 🔭 MCA final year student [SGSITS](Indore)

-- 💻 Working as a intern at Alaukik Itech Solution
+- 💻 Working as a intern at DevScript Technologies
 - 🌱 I’m currently learning **AWS**

 - 👨‍💻 All of my projects are available at [https://ak-portfolio-chi.vercel.app/](https://ak-portfolio-chi.vercel.app/)